ACTS 7: RELIGIOUS AGGRESSION

 Weirdly enough, Stephen wasn’t killed for his speech.
 He died because he suddenly saw something that King David had predicted[g], and the ancient prophet Daniel saw in a vision[h] 700 years earlier. [v56-58] Everything was going fine up until v50.
 Stephen’s rendition of their national history was tolerable.
 However, the moment that the spotlight fell on his listeners to change their ways, all hell broke loose!

-Most of us are happy today to tolerate the existence of our Maker’s ancient storyline.
+Today, most of us are happy to tolerate the existence of our Maker’s ancient storyline.
 We tolerate and ignore it, so that we can get on with minding our own business.
-Things change dramatically, though, when the Creator’s message reflects on us; when we’re under the spotlight; and/or a personal response is required in light of the new information that we now can’t escape – when we’re left with no excuse.[i]
+Things change dramatically though, when the Creator’s message reflects on us; when we’re under the spotlight; and/or a personal response is required in light of the new information that we now can’t escape and we’re left with no excuse.[i]

-Stephen’s listeners may have been furious but not murderous. [v54] Had the story ended at the impersonal historical rendition, Stephen may have ended up with a beating for being different – just as the prophets had been. [v52a] But what caused the axe to fall, was not the past but the future.
-The content of Daniel’s vision 700 years earlier, was what cost Stephen his life. [v56]
+Stephen’s listeners may have been furious but not murderous. [v54] Had the story ended at the impersonal historical rendition, Stephen may have ended up with a beating for being different – just as the prophets had experienced in the centuries before him. [v52a] What caused the axe to fall was not the past, but the future.
+What cost Stephen his life was the content of Daniel’s vision 700 years earlier about a future event. [v56]

 “…In my vision at night I looked, and there before me was one like a bar enash (a son of man, like a human being) coming with the clouds of heaven.[j]
 He approached the Ancient of Days and was led into His presence.
 He was given authority, glory and sovereign power[k]; all nations and peoples of every language worshiped Him.
 His dominion is an everlasting dominion that will not pass away, and His kingdom is one that will never be destroyed.”
 [Daniel 7:13-15]